The Singapore legal system is based on the English common law system.

 The usual methods of subordination are structural subordination and contractual subordination (ie, turnover subordination and subordination of rights of payment in the event of the debtor's insolvency).
 The efficacy of subordination arrangements remains open to question in Singapore, although it is likely that these arrangements will be upheld as long as the general body of unsecured creditors is not prejudiced thereby.

-While the EMPA distinguishes between an owner and an occupier (including a lessee), in most circumstances, both are liable in the event of pollution.
-There are also statutory presumptions under the EMPA, such as the presumption that the occupier is at fault where toxic substances or hazardous substances are discharged into water.
+While the Environmental Protection and Management Act (EPMA) distinguishes between an owner and an occupier (including a lessee), in most circumstances, both are liable in the event of pollution.
+There are also statutory presumptions under the EPMA, such as the presumption that the occupier is at fault where toxic substances or hazardous substances are discharged into water.

 Liquidators and judicial managers have the power to apply to court to set aside pre-liquidation transactions that are deemed to be at an undervalue or that constitute an unfair preference.
-The claw-back period is five years for undervalue transactions and six months for transactions constituting an unfair preference, calculated backwards from the date of commencement of liquidation.
+Under the Insolvency, Restructuring and Dissolution Act 2018, the claw-back period is three years for undervalue transactions and one year for transactions constituting an unfair preference, calculated backwards from the date of commencement of liquidation.
 Where an unfair preference was given to an associate of the company, the claw-back period extends to two years prior to the commencement of liquidation.

-Presently, a definitive replacement for LIBOR has yet to be determined, although the Sterling Over Night Index Average (SONIA) for sterling loans and the Secured Overnight Financing Rate (SOFR) for US dollar loans appear to be front-runners as alternative benchmarks.
-It is likely that the Singapore Dollar Swap Offer Rate (SOR) will be replaced by the Singapore Overnight Rate Average (SORA).
-There is concern that existing loan documentation extending beyond 2021 maturity and which relies on LIBOR rates may not contain sufficient provisions to cater to the scenario where LIBOR ceases entirely to be available.
+A definitive replacement for LIBOR has yet to be determined, although the Sterling Over Night Index Average (SONIA) for sterling loans and the Secured Overnight Financing Rate (SOFR) for US dollar loans appear to be front-runners as alternative benchmarks.
+In 2020, the Monetary Authority of Singapore began moving towards the Singapore Overnight Rate Average (SORA) as a replacement for the Singapore Dollar Swap Offer Rate (SOR), which uses LIBOR in computation.
+There is concern that existing loan documentation that extends beyond 2021 maturity and relies on LIBOR rates may not contain sufficient provisions to cater to the scenario where LIBOR entirely ceases to be available.
 The waterfall alternative fall-back rates and market disruption regime in most existing loan documentation are only intended to address temporary issues in interest rate availability.
 From a borrower’s perspective, relying on the market disruption regime in the Loan Market Association (LMA) or Asia Pacific Loan Market Association (APLMA) type of loan documentation may expose borrowers to lenders’ individual cost of funds rather than resulting in an objective market benchmark.

-However, lending documentation published by the LMA and the APLMA have, in previous years, been updated to provide for alternative/replacement benchmark rates to apply with the consent of the majority lenders and the obligors.
+However, in previous years, lending documentation published by the LMA and the APLMA has been updated to provide for alternative/replacement benchmark rates to apply with the consent of the majority lenders and the obligors.

-Whilst references in loan documentation to the precise replacement of LIBOR will likely evolve over time, once alternative benchmarks in the respective markets are identified, parties to loan documentation should ensure that in future all loan documentation should be negotiated or amended to contain replacement of a screen rate clause to cater for the cessation of and transition to a benchmark rate, while due consideration should be taken regarding the level of consent required to enact such a replacement.
+Whilst references in loan documentation to the precise replacement of LIBOR will likely evolve over time, once alternative benchmarks in the respective markets are identified, parties to loan documentation should ensure that all future loan documentation is negotiated or amended to contain a replacement of a screen rate clause to cater for the cessation of and transition to a benchmark rate, while due consideration should be taken regarding the level of consent required to enact such a replacement.

 The URA administers the Planning Act and its subsidiary legislation.
-The Planning Act regulates the development of land in Singapore according to a master plan, a statutory land use plan renewed every five years.
-Development and building works in Singapore require the planning permission of the URA, except for minor development and building works that are exempted from the requirement for planning permission.
+The Planning Act regulates the development of land in Singapore according to a master plan, which is a statutory land use plan renewed every five years.
+Development and building works in Singapore require the planning permission of the URA, except for minor development and building works that are exempt from the requirement for planning permission.

-Save for works (such as insignificant building works) that are exempted under the Building Control Act (BC Act), all building works require building plan approvals.
+All building works require building plan approvals, except works (such as insignificant building works) that are exempt under the Building Control Act (BC Act).

 The approval process for building works is an ongoing process involving engagement with the Building & Construction Authority (BCA) via a qualified person (QP) – either an architect registered under the Architects Act or a professional engineer registered under the Professional Engineers Act.